TheJoshBrod/TheGameBot/README.md

 #### Option 2

-1. Have the Discord Server's Administrator open the following link [add link here](todo.com) then add it to the server (requires to give it Administrator rights)
+1. Have the Discord Server's Administrator open the following link [add link here](todo.com) then add it to the server (requires to give it Administrator rights)**

+**Will only work if I am hosting, which no guarentees I will be hosting indefinitely

 ## Usage